What is a Doula?

 Welcome: My name is Kara Figueroa.
 I'm a mother of 4 wildly different and amazing kids, wife for 18 years to my sweet and supportive man, Kris, and a certified labor & birth doula.
-I began my birth studies in February 2008 and never looked back.
-I have a burning passion and calling to love, support, serve and empower families through the incredible journey of bringing babies earth-side - a moment in time when heaven meets earth!
+I began my birth studies in February 2008 and have spent the last 13 years dedicating myself to educating, serving and supporting families.

 Some things I feel strongly about concerning birth: